Advanced Features

 You can append any number of arguments to the commands above.
 They will be applied in order to this curve generation.

-- If an argument is an integer
+- If an argument is a positive integer

 x, it will override your current beat subdivision setting.
-The filled notes will be4*x-th notes. - If an argument is a note type, the filled notes will be of the type you selected.
+The filled notes will be4*x-th notes. - If an argument is a negative integer

 - TAP: represented by